 - Enable Custom Domains and host your web application in a domain that has the same top level domain as the Auth0 custom domain.
 This way the cookies are no longer third-party and are not blocked by browsers.

-- Provide a Cross-Origin fallback page that will make cross-origin authentication work in some browsers even with third-party cookies disabled (see the browser testing matrix below).
+- Provide a Cross-Origin verification page that will make cross-origin authentication work in some browsers even with third-party cookies disabled (see the browser testing matrix below).

-These issues are another reason why the more practical solution is to use the Hosted Login Page.
+These issues are another reason why the more practical solution is to use universal login.

-Configuring your client for cross-origin authentication is a process that requires a few steps:
+Configuring your application for cross-origin authentication is a process that requires a few steps:

 - Ensure that the Allowed Web Origins field is set to the domain making the request.
-You can find this field in the Client Settings.
+You can find this field in the Application Settings.
+Please note that the URLs specified for Allowed Web Origins cannot contain wildcards or relative paths after the domain.

 - Ensure that your application is using Lock 11 or higher, or Auth0.js version 9 or higher.